 My recommendation is to always have a 2nd lifejacket on standby.
 There isn’t any need to buy a brand new one.
 You can find cheap ones in good quality right off Craigslist, Gumtree or Ebay.

-👉 Related: The Best Jet Ski Life Jackets of 2021 (I’ve looked at dozens of varieties in the market)
+👉 Related: The Best Jet Ski Life Jackets (I’ve looked at dozens of varieties in the market)

 14. Security Lock